skip-mev/mev-tendermint/spec/light-client/detection/req-ibc-detection.md

-- the relayer send headers and data to the handler to invoke `checkValidityAndUpdateState` and `checkMisbehaviourAndUpdateState`.
+- the relayer send headers and data to the handler to invoke `checkValidityAndUpdateState` and `checkMisbehaviorAndUpdateState`.
 It may also query `queryChainConsensusState`.

 - multiple relayers may talk to one handler.
 Some relayers might be faulty.
 We assume existence of at least single correct relayer.

 ## Informal Problem Statement: Fork detection in IBC

 ### Relayer requirement: Evidence for Handler

 - The relayer should provide the handler with "evidence" that there was a fork.

 - The relayer can read the handler's consensus state.
 Thus the relayer can feed the handler precisely the information the handler needs to detect a fork.
   What is this
   information needs to be specified.

 - The information depends on the verification the handler does.
 It might be necessary to provide a bisection proof (list of lightblocks) so that the handler can verify based on its local lightstore a header *h* that is conflicting with a header *h'* in the local lightstore, that is, *h != h'* and *h.Height = h'.Height*

 ### Relayer requirement: Fork detection

 Let's assume there is a fork at chain A. There are two ways the